Hamza1001101/react-lost-translation-experis/README.md

 - React-router-dom
 - Styled-Components 💅

-To run the application visit the Heroku URL: [https://language-translator-experis.herokuapp.com/](https://language-translator-experis.herokuapp.com/)
+To run the application visit the Heroku URL: [https://lost-in-translations-experis.herokuapp.com/](https://language-translator-experis.herokuapp.com/).
+This where the JSON-DB lives.

 ## Screenshot